Table of contents

 Openness: Willingness to try new things and engage in imaginative or intellectual activities.
 People with high openness tend to be more creative and artistic while those with low openness are more comfortable in routine.

 A person usually describes themselves as shy, sociable, or organized, or fitting under one or more of these traits.
-It has been found that these traits may evolve slightly from childhood to adulthood but, for the most part, stay stable throughout a lifetime.
+Scientists have found that these traits may evolve slightly from childhood to adulthood but, for the most part, stay stable throughout a lifetime.

 Other popular approaches to the personality dimension include: